Skip to content

 Following Dorset CPRE’s recent sequence of influential conferences including in 2020: Better Design and Better Planning for Dorset’s Housing; 2024: Dorset’s Affordable Housing Crisis?; 2025: Zero Carbon – Can Dorset Do It? , our 2026 webinar will focus on the challenge of delivering for nature and the environment in Dorset’s planning and development.

 The UK is one of the most nature-depleted countries in the world.
 Dorset’s landscapes, waterways and biodiversity have suffered serious losses in the last 80 years and remain at risk from unrealistic housing targets and unconstrained development.
+Please come and join us to find out what can be done to protect and improve Dorset’s precious landscapes and valued environment.
+Please share the event with colleagues.

 How do we move from policy aims and promises to real environmental outcomes on the ground?